panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-03-18-PMC/2020-03-18-PMC_Meeting.md

 Agenda
 ------
+1. Proposed reviewer

-1. Update on Milestone 8.3 pan-learning.org up and running
+2. Update on Milestone 8.3 pan-learning.org up and running

-2. Update on Deliverable 7.1 PaNOSC Stakeholder Feedback
+3. Update on Deliverable 7.1 PaNOSC Stakeholder Feedback

-3. Feedback to WP7 *→ see Ornela's email from 05/03*
+4. Feedback to WP7 *→ see Ornela's email from 05/03*

-4. INFRAEOSC-03 update
+5. INFRAEOSC-03 update

-5. Update from the WP Leaders - update on what has been achieved and problems
+6. Update from the WP Leaders - update on what has been achieved and problems

     *REMINDER of next Deliverables and Milestones*